Helpful Gardening Tips

 The stunning Fall color of the leaves of the Burning Bush Shrub is the main attraction, but the ease of growth of the plat makes it a good option.
 Burning Bush shrubs are drought tolerant in most areas and are pest-resistant, making them an excellent choice for those looking for a low-maintenance option.

-Choosing the correct location for the Burning Bush shrub when planting is important.
+Is choosing the correct location for the Burning Bush shrub when planting is essential.
 The shrub grows best in full sun conditions, meaning its location receives around six hours of unbroken sunlight each day.
 If a full sun location is not available, the Burning Bush will grow in particle sun with a less vibrant Fall show.

 Flowers and Fruits